groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 Merger merger = new Merger(filePath);
 ```

-## Implementation Guide

-Now, let's focus on extracting pages by range using the specific feature provided by GroupDocs.Merger.

-### Extract Pages by Range
+## How to Extract Specific Pages by Range

-This feature allows you to extract specified pages from a document based on page numbers and ranges.
-It’s particularly useful when dealing with large documents where only certain sections are needed.
+Now let’s walk through the exact steps to extract even‑numbered pages within a custom range.

-#### Step 1: Define File Paths
+### Step 1: Define Input and Output Paths

-Set up your input and output file paths:

 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY/YourDocument.docx";
 String filePathOut = "YOUR_OUTPUT_DIRECTORY/ExtractedPages.docx";
 ```

-#### Step 2: Configure Extraction Options
+### Step 2: Configure Extraction Options

-Use `ExtractOptions` to specify the range and mode for extraction.
-Here, we extract even pages within a specific range:
+`ExtractOptions` lets you specify the start page, end page, and the `RangeMode` (e.g., even, odd, or custom).
+The example below extracts only even pages between 1 and 3, which means page 2 will be saved.

 ```java
 import com.groupdocs.merger.domain.options.ExtractOptions;